systemcarl/weblog/articles/devlogs/blank/ci-cd.md

 Readable [YAML] configuration files define CI/CD steps that can be triggered
-    manually with control over environment variables and secrets, or automatically on [repository events], like updates to specific files or branches, or in response to a pull requests.
+    manually with control over environment variables and secrets, or automatically on [repository events], like updates to specific files or branches, or in response to a pull request.
-Github also provides free hosted ["runners"] to execute workflows within a
+GitHub also provides free hosted ["runners"] to execute workflows within a
     preconfigured, on-demand environment, which is incredibly convenient.

 #### Countering Compute Time